Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: A critical overview

-In the second part of the article, we have analyzed first the influence of the higher order terms on the pure SC phase withing the DE-GWF method, including the fact that $V>0$.
-One of the differences between the DE-GWF and SGA is that in the former approach the larger distance contributions to the pairing in real space appear (cf.\ Fig.\ \ref{fig:orders_DEGWF}), whereas in SGA only the nearest neighbor SC gap is present.
-The second result is that the magnitude of the SC order parameter in DE-GWF is enhanced by uo to $40\%$ as compared to the zero order calculations (SGA).
-In experiment, it is observed that CDW and SC phases can coexist \cite{Ghiringhelli2012-Science, Comin2014-Science, daSilva2014-Science, Chang2012-Nature, Hucker2014-PhysRevB.90.054514, Canosa2014-PhysRevB.90.054513, Keimer2015-Nature}.
-However, in SGA the increase of the $V$ parameter suppresses SC before CDW appears.
-Therefore, the inclusion of the higher order terms that can lead to stability of the coexistent SC-CDW phase appears to be necessary.
-Finally, regarding the DE-GWF approach, the correlation effects taken into account through higher-order terms allow us to reproduce in a quantitative manner the appearance of the non-BCS behavior in the underdoped regime seen in the experiment \cite{Molegraaf2239, PhysRevB.72.092504, PhysRevB.74.064510, Giannetti-NatureComm, Spalek-arxiv}.
+In the second part of the article, we have analyzed first the influence of the higher-order terms on the pure SC phase within the DE-GWF method.
+This was motivated by the question to what extent the former results, obtained within the $t$-$J$-$U$ model \cite{Spalek-arxiv, Spalek1977-PhysicsBC} are robust in the presence of the intersite Coulomb interaction.
+One of the differences between the DE-GWF and SGA is that in the former approach the larger-distance contributions to the pairing in real space appear (cf.\ Fig.\ \ref{fig:orders_DEGWF}), whereas in SGA only the nearest neighbor SC gap appears.
+Secondly, the magnitude of the SC order parameter in DE-GWF is enhanced by up to $40\%$ as compared to the zeroth-order calculations (SGA).
+Furthermore, the non-BCS region shows up only after the inclusion of the higher-order terms within the DE-GWF and the $V$ term pushes it to higher dopings (cf. Fig. \ref{fig:diagram_DEGWF}).
+The observation of the non-BCS behavior in the experiment for the cuprates \cite{Deutscher2005, Giannetti2011, Molegraaf2239, PhysRevB.74.064510} clearly shows the necessity of including the higher-order terms in the calculations for the considered model.